cfengine/documentation/reference/design-center/api.markdown

 }
 ```

-#### `define`
+### define

 The `define` command creates a parameter definition with a name.
-The example
-here creates some base parameters for the `VCS::vcs_mirror` sketch and then lays
-specific configuration to mirror the [https://github.com/cfengine/core.git]
-repository's master branch from Git.
-In this case, we do it in two steps, but
-could have done it in one step.
+You can use
+the `function` expression in data, as shown below, to make sure
+that the DC API will make a function call and not just pass a string.
+So,
+instead of `getenv("LOGNAME", "128")` you need to use
+`{ "function": "getenv", "args": ["LOGNAME", "128"] }` to make sure the
+function call is preserved.

 Note that the reply doesn't tell you more than "I got it, thanks."

-You can use the `function` expression in data, as shown below, to make sure that
-the DC API will make a function call and not just pass a string.
-So, instead of
-`getenv("LOGNAME", "128")` you need to use
-`{ "function": "getenv", "args": ["LOGNAME", "128"] }` to make sure the function
-call is preserved.

 ```json
 { dc_api_version: "0.0.1", request: {define: { "vcs_base": { "VCS::vcs_mirror": { options: { parent_dir: { owner: { "function": "getenv", "args": ["LOGNAME", "128"] }, group: { "function": "getenv", "args": ["LOGNAME", "128"] }, perms: "755", ensure: true }, nowipe: true, vcs: { runas: { "function": "getenv", "args": ["LOGNAME", "128"] }, umask: "000" } } } } } } }